szczyglis-dev/ultimate-chain-parser/README.md

 ## Option resolvers

-Option resolvers are responsible for parsing options, e.g. when options are given using a HTML form and need to be parsed into an array.
-There are a few base option resolvers included in the package, but you can create yours very easily.
+Option resolvers are responsible for parsing options, e.g., when options are provided using an HTML form and need to be parsed into an array.
+There are a few base option resolvers included in the package, but you can easily create your own.

-Option resolvers are located in: `Szczyglis\ChainParser\OptionResolver` namespace.
+Option resolvers are located in the `Szczyglis\ChainParser\OptionResolver` namespace.

-### Included options resolvers:
+### Included options resolvers

-  **SingleLineResolver** - parses options from single line
+**SingleLineResolver** - parses options from a single line

-  **MultiLineResolver** - parses more complex syntax from multilines
+**MultiLineResolver** - parses more complex syntax from multiple lines

-  **RangeResolver** - parses range-based options, eg. 1,2,8-10
+**RangeResolver** - parses range-based options, e.g., 1,2,8-10

-### How to create your own option resolver, e.g. for use with own plugin configuration:
+### How to create your own option resolver, e.g. for use with own plugin configuration

-- implement interface `Szczyglis\ChainParser\Contract\OptionResolverInterface`
+- implement the interface `Szczyglis\ChainParser\Contract\OptionResolverInterface`
-- register option resolver using `addResolver()` method
+- register the option resolver using `addResolver()` method

-### Example:
+### Example

 ``` php
 <?php